MicrosoftDocs/azure-docs/articles/partner-solutions/qumulo/qumulo-virtual-desktop.md

 ---
-title: Get started with Azure Native Qumulo Scalable File Service
+title: Using Azure Native Qumulo Scalable File Service with a virtual desktop.
-description: In this quickstart, learn how to create an instance of Azure Native Qumulo Scalable File Service.
+description: In this quickstart, learn how to create to use Azure Native Qumulo with a virtual desktop.

 ms.topic: quickstart
 ms.date: 10/31/2023

 ---

-# Quickstart: How to setup a multi-region Azure Virtual Desktop with Azure Native Qumulo ?
+# Quickstart: How to setup a multi-region Azure Virtual Desktop with Azure Native Qumulo?

 This article describes a solution that delivers highly-available Azure Virtual Desktop services to on-prem and/or remote users.
 The solution described in this article is distributed across two separate Azure regions in an active-active configuration.
 ANQ and AVD can also be deployed to a single region if high availability is not required.